HumanMovementNeuroscience/HMN-2025-Spring-course/lectures/2025-01-06-intro-lecture.md

     - Create a server
     - Click the SkellyBot invite link in the #important-links🔗 channel

-## Weekly assignment!
-- Introduce yourself!
-  1. Go to the #introductions channel,
-  2. Start a chat by typing `/chat` in the channel and pressing ENTER
-  3. Have a conversation with the bot about your interests
-  4. You (the human) must send at LEAST 5 messages
+--

+Then we'll feed the lecture to the bot and spend the rest of the time playing with the bot and making sure everyone is set up :D